-Time Element for Codes 99202-99215.
-CPT codes 99202-99205 and 99212-99215 may be selected based upon the total direct (face-to-face) and indirect time spent on the date of service.
+Time Element.
+CPT E/M codes may be selected based upon the total direct (face-to-face) and indirect time spent on the date of service.
 Counseling and/or coordination of care are not required elements.
-Revised code descriptions include a range of time for each code 99202-99205 and 99212-99215.
+Revised code descriptions include a range of time for each code.
 Documentation should include notation of the times spent on the date of service.